ScaleChain/scalechain/data/docs/bitcoind/bitcoind-scenarios.md

                 // Step 3 : Get the list of blocks to connect from the common block to the longer blockchain.

-                // Step 4 : Reorder blocks so that the blocks with lower height come first.
+                // Step 4 : Reorder the list of blocks to connect so that the blocks with lower height come first.

                 // Step 5 : Disconnect blocks from the current (shorter) blockchain. (order : newest to oldest) LOOP block := For each block to disconnect